yarohtar/cam-maths-notes-obsidian/README.md

 Go to settings (alternatively, hit CTRL+,).
 Go to Community Plugins.
 Enable them.
 Then click Browse and search for "Git".
 Install the plugin and enable it.

 Close the Settings window(s).
 Hit CTRL+P to open the command palette.
-Search for "Git: Clone"
+Search for "Git: Clone an existing remote repo" and hit enter.

+You will be prompted 3 times:
+1. First enter the link to this repo, https://github.com/yarohtar/cam-maths-notes-obsidian
+2. Then enter